cujojs/most/docs/api.md

 ####`stream.constant(x) -> Stream`
 ####`most.constant(x, stream) -> Stream`

-Create a new stream by replacing each event of the input stream with `x`
+Create a new stream by replacing each event of the input stream with `x`.

 ```
 stream:             -a-b-c-d->